Lumangwe Falls

 Best Time to Visit

-The best time to visit Lumangwe Falls is during the dry season, which typically runs from May to October.
-During this time, the water flow is at its strongest, creating a truly awe-inspiring sight.
-The dry season also offers pleasant weather, making it ideal for outdoor activities such as hiking and exploring the surrounding area.
+The optimal time to visit Lumangwe Falls is during the dry season, from May to October.
+During these months, the weather is more predictable, and the water flow is at its most impressive.
+The dry season also makes the surrounding trails more accessible for hiking and exploration.

 Getting There